TMUK GROUP LTD

 - Grouping (Cg): When cables are bundled together (like in trunking or on a tray), they heat each other up.
 The more circuits grouped together, the lower the safe operating capacity of each individual cable.

 - Thermal Insulation (Ci): Cables buried in loft insulation cannot dissipate heat.
-Installation Method A (or Method 103) strictly limits the current capacity compared to a cable clipped directly to a masonry wall (Method C).
+Installation Method A strictly limits the current capacity compared to a cable clipped directly to a masonry wall (Method C).

 2. The Voltage Drop Constraint